A Cowshed and Pale ale

 His hunger persisted.
 He lingered over a piece of blue Stilton cheese, made quick work of a rhubarb tart, and to vary his drinking, quenched his thirst with porter, that dark beer which smells of Spanish licorice but which does not have its sugary taste…

 Bitterness itself, from hops, is the best example.
 Musk features in perfumes, soaps, and other things: why not eatables?
-It becomes a whet, a stimulant, and this is what Huysmans was getting at both literally and as metaphor for artistic independence.
+It becomes a whet, a stimulant.
+Huysmans focused on the extreme for its own sensory value and as metaphor for artistic independence.
 To borrow a term from another artistic and sensory quester, Jimi Hendrix, he “raised his freak flag high”.

 I argued in my American “musty ale” study last year in Brewery History that the signature of 1800s U.S. musty ale may well have been the barnyard Brett tang, analogous to the contemporary “Bass stink” documented in the same article.

 A good example of the palate today is the Belgian Trappist beer, Orval.
 In taste and colour Orval, which has a Brett inoculation, may well be close to Huysman’s Gothic-tasting English pale ale.
 Countless craft “Brett” IPAs and other styles deliver a similar experience.